GIA Grading Report

 - Measuring the shape, alignment and placement of the diamond's facets in relation to one another as well as the evenness of the outline.

-- Colour, and strength of colour when diamond is viewed under UV light.
+- Color, and strength of color when diamond is viewed under UV light.

 - A description of additional diamond characteristics not already mentioned in the report.

 - A map of the approximate size, type, and position of inclusions as viewed under a microscope.